 [TB]: Thanks a lot!

-This interview was published in an edited version in the second Norient book «Seismographic Sounds».
+The interview was conducted via email on 25.2.2015 and 20.3.2015.
+The text was published in an edited version in the second Norient book «Seismographic Sounds».
 Click on the image to know more.